anggafajarsidik/OFFpharos/README.md

 * **PNS Domain Registration**:
     * Register random `.phrs` domains on the Pharos Name Service.
 This includes the commit and register phases.
     * Automatically generates unique domain names using a large dictionary of adjectives and nouns from `randomNamesList.js`.
-    * Configurable for number of registrations per wallet, and has an option to run daily or not
 ---

 ## 📋 Prerequisites